Magnesium is needed for every function in the body. However it is easy to become deplete in this vital nutrient for various reasons.

 Citrate – Bowel Problems

 It’s inexpensive and easily absorbed.
 This is good for constipation aids (rectal and colon problems) and it has a very fast absorption rate.
+Use sparingly as it can cause iron dysregulation and is best only used to help resolve constipation when needed.

 Glycinate – Calmer